Nepenthes andamana: Related species

 Nepenthes andamana can be distinguished from all of these species on the basis of its caducous indumentum, which is restricted to the extremities of the upper stem leaves and is up to 0.8 mm long.
 In contrast, N. bokorensis has a variable but persistent indumentum covering all vegetative and floral parts, N. kerrii has a persistent indumentum restricted to the leaf axils, N. kongkandana has persistent hairs covering the whole plant, and N. suratensis has a caducous indumentum up to 0.3 mm long covering the entire upper part of the plant.
 The lamina shape is also distinct, being linear to lanceolate.
 Both N. kerrii and N. kongkandana have obovate laminae, whereas those of N. bokorensis are wider (up to 8 cm versus up to 3.5 cm).
 Nepenthes bokorensis also differs in having ebracteate pedicels and a wider peristome in lower pitchers (20 mm versus 10 mm).

 In his description of N. andamana, Catalano also noted a number of other vegetative and floral features that separate this species from N. suratensis.
 The male flowers of N. andamana have red tepals and the androphore reaches only 1 mm in length, whereas those of N. suratensis have green tepals with red margins and a longer androphore of up to 3 mm.
 Additionally, the flower bracts are bent outwards in the former and inwards in the latter.
 The extent of the glandular zone on the inner pitcher surface is more variable in N. suratensis, ranging from one-third to two-thirds of the trap's height.
 In N. andamana, it only covers around half of the inner surface.
 Both the lower and upper pitchers of N. suratensis have wider wings: up to 12 mm versus up to 6 mm in lower traps, and up to 3 mm versus up to 1 mm in aerial pitchers.
 Nepenthes suratensis also has a characteristically flattened peristome, unlike the cylindrical lip found in N. andamana.
-Furthermore, the pitcher lid of N. suratensis is broadly to narrowly ovate and typically somewhat smaller than the trap's orifice, whereas that of N. andamana is orbicular to broadly ovate and usually slightly larger than the mouth.
+Furthermore, the pitcher lid of N. suratensis is broad to narrowly ovate and typically somewhat smaller than the trap's orifice, whereas that of N. andamana is orbicular to broadly ovate and usually slightly larger than the mouth.
 The lid of N. suratensis is also distinct in that it often has irregularly wavy margins and bears a small depression under its apex.
 In N. suratensis, the pitcher mouth is triangular as opposed to ovate, and larger in relation to the size of the trap.
 The spur of this species is also shorter, being 3–5 mm long, compared to 5–7 mm in N. andamana.
 The upper pitchers of N. andamana often have a lighter pigmentation than those of N. suratensis, typically being whitish throughout.
 In addition, these traps often have a slightly lobed outer margin, a feature that is absent in N. suratensis.